Shenshah12/Framework-for-Segmentation-Classification-of-Histopathological-Images/README.md

 # Image Segmentation and Classification

 This project presents a deep learning framework for histopathological image analysis using a U-Net model for segmentation and a custom convolutional neural network (CNN) for classification.
-The objective is to accurately segment tissue structures and classify them into relevant diagnostic categories.
+The objective is to accurately segment tissue structures and classify them into relevant diagnostic categories using ground-truth annotations.

 ---